 Fact: Eau Claire is filled to the brim with musical talent.
 In addition, there are a variety of incredible music venues in town.
 We asked you to vote on your favorite local music venues, and these were your picks for the best local music venues in Eau Claire.
-Check it out!

-I don’t think it’s an exaggeration to say that The Mousetrap (311 S. Barstow St.) is one of the absolute best bars and music venues in the Chippewa Valley—the staff is super friendly, and they have excellent beer selection.
-The greatest part about The Mousetrap, though, is that they pull in some great musicians!
+I don’t think it’s an exaggeration to say that The Mousetrap (311 S. Barstow St.) is one of the absolute best bars and music venues in the Chippewa Valley—the staff is super friendly, and they have an excellent beer selection.
+The greatest part about The Mousetrap, though, is that they pull in some really impressive musicians.
 Music typically starts at 10 p.m., and there is never a cover charge.
 Plus, if you’re a musician, they’re super good about advertising shows; you can find posters throughout the bar as well as music (and food) listings on the chalkboard out front.
 This local tavern is open seven days a week, and every Sunday night they do Open Mic.